alexwlchan/alexwlchan.net/src/_drafts/big-pdf.md

 {% tweet https://twitter.com/TerribleMaps/status/1674813732260655106 %}

+Some version of this has been floating around the Internet [since 2007][tw_2007], probably earlier.
 This tweet is pretty emblematic of posts about this claim: it's stated as pure fact, with no supporting evidence or explanation.
 We're meant to just accept that a single PDF can only cover about half the area of Germany, and we're not given any reason why 381 kilometres is the magic limit.